sadimanna/sending-metrics-using-telegram/README.md

 https://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/

-# 2. Controlling model training using Telegram bot from remote device
+## 2. Exception Message via Telegram bot

+Get message if an exception occurs in your program